 M.2 SSD: B-key vs. M-key (SATA M.2 vs. NVMe M.2)

-- Some M.2 SSDs use B & M key to fit in both B-key and M-key sockets.
+- Some M.2 SSDs use B & M keys to fit in both B-key and M-key sockets.
 These drives also tend to use SATA or x2 PCIe speed standards.

-- Latest M.2 SSDs use the M-key.
+- The latest M.2 SSDs use the M-key.
 These drives use x4 PCIe (or faster) speed standards and are the fastest SSDs on the market.
+They are known as NVMe drives — more below.

 Generally, if you want the fastest performance, go with SSDs that use the M-key M.2 connector.